How to FIX AMD Driver Error 182?

 AMD Error 182

-The AMD Software application contains a series of generic drivers that support a wide variety of graphic products.
-But there are certain AMD products that are not supported by AMD Software:
+AMD Software includes generic drivers that support many AMD graphics products.
+However, certain products are not supported by AMD Software:

-• Customized AMD Graphics (Custom made for an OEM)
+• Customized AMD Graphics (tailored for specific manufacturers or OEMs)

-• Legacy AMD graphics (AMD products that are over 5 years old)
+• Legacy AMD graphics (over 5 years old)

 • Embedded AMD graphics

-1. Open your default browser and click on this link (here) to access the AMD Driver Selector utility.
+1. Open your web browser and go to the AMD Driver Selector.

 Finding the driver via Driver Selector